What is a carrier neutral datacentre?

 Carrier neutral datacentres play a similar role to major airport hubs.
 In the same way as multiple airlines interconnect and offer access to any destination, the carrier neutral datacentre acts as a hub for many carriers and service providers, providing choice and resilience.
 Such colocation providers can satisfy the needs of a client from a single rack to large requirements, taking prime locations where power is available in abundance both now and in future to offer tailor-made datacentre halls accordingly while offering security and low latency links to and from other global markets.

-What are the unique aspects of your Moscow One Datacentre?
+What are the key features and benefits of IXcellerate Moscow One Datacenre?

 Why Tier 3+?